Slyx737/Software-Workflow-Stack/README.md

 ## Currently Building

+- Alpha Vantage Plugin for ChatGPT

 - CodeBuddy - Autocoder finetuned LLM with custom built GUI using Python

 - Hybrid Machine Learning Algorithm - A genetic algorithm to find the best algorithm, with the best hyperparameters, for a [specific] problem

 - Custom Earnings Tracker Tool

-- News Scrape Tool with sentiment analysis feature and custom dashboard
+- News Scraping Tool with sentiment analysis feature and custom dashboard
-- Content Generation: Substack Series, LinkedIn, and Personal Website

 ## Software Stack